-New York University will host “The Decline of Russian-American Relations: Does the Reset Begin at Home?” a panel discussion featuring former U.S. Senator and presidential candidate Bill Bradley and Jack Matlock, former U.S. ambassador to the Soviet Union, on Tues., April 9, 3-5 p.m., at NYU’s Bronfman Center for Jewish Student Life, 7 East 10th Street, 5th Floor [between Fifth Avenue and University Place].
+NYU will host “The Decline of Russian-American Relations: Does the Reset Begin at Home?” a panel discussion featuring former U.S. Senator and presidential candidate Bill Bradley, above, and Jack Matlock, former U.S. ambassador to the Soviet Union, on Tues., April 9, 3-5 p.m., at NYU’s Bronfman Center for Jewish Student Life.
+From the lens of George Kalinsky.

 Panelists will also include Boris Jordan, former director general of Russia’s NTV and founder of Renaissance Capital, and NYU’s Stephen Cohen, a professor emeritus at NYU and Princeton, who has authored several books on the topic: Bukharin and the Bolshevik Revolution: A Political Biography; Rethinking the Soviet Experience: Politics and History Since 1917; Sovieticus: American and Soviet Realities; Failed Crusade: America and the Tragedy of Post-Communist Russia; Soviet Fates and Lost Alternatives; and The Victims Return: Survivors of the Gulag after Stalin.